Bob Biggs

-George Robert Biggs (born February 20, 1951) is a former American football player and coach.
+George Robert Biggs (born February 20, 1951) is an American former college football coach and player.
 He played college football for UC Davis and was selected by the Associated Press as the first-team quarterback on the 1972 Little All-America college football team.
 He served as the head football coach at the University of California, Davis from 1993 to 2012, compiling a career record of 144–85–1.
 He was named the 2009 Great West Conference Coach of the Year.